-Semrush, SERPstat, Ahrefs, Spyfu – the list of SEO tools available today is unending.
+Semrush, SERPstat, Ahrefs, Spyfu – the list of all-in-one seo tool available today is unending.
 I have earlier discussed in detail a number of these tools in my previous posts.
 However, for those who’ve happened upon this blog post purely by search and are reading my blog for the first time, I’ll briefly talk about them again here.

-SEMRush: One of the most popular tools around, SEMrush, as the name suggest is one step ahead of just SEO.
+SEMRush: One of the most appreciated Moz alternatives, SEMrush, as the name suggests is one step ahead of just SEO.
 The focus of this tool on search engine marketing.
 That is why other than aiding in organic search and keyword research, SEMrush also focuses on competitor research, helps you get the best out of your PPC campaigns, and gives excellent insights into display ads, as well as product listing ads ( a must have for eComm websites).
 To read about alternatives to SEMRush you can check out this post that I wrote as an early 2019 review.

 SERPStat: An all-in-one solution for you if you want to get intelligent insights about data related to your or your competitors’ web presence.
 Every feature or capability in SERPstat enables you to dig deep into analytics to draw insights and learnings.
 For example, the backlinking capability not only points out the domains from which you’ve got link backs but also shows link quality, top keywords to those backlinks, etc. so that you can optimize for backlinks also.
 All this you can do just at a glance, from a backlink dashboard!
 Checkout their keyword variation tool: